Kenneth E. Boulding: Evolutionary economics

 Boulding was an exponent of the evolutionary economics movement.
 In his "Economic Development as an Evolutionary System" (1961, 1964), Boulding suggests a parallel between economic development and biological evolution.

+Agricultural economics

+Boulding, who had no background in farming, was involved in agricultural economics for at least 3 decades.

+Boulding stated in "Agricultural Organizations and Policies: A Personal Evaluation" (1962), which nevertheless was published as a national policy program for US agriculture by the influential Committee for economic development:

+Boulding argued to abolish the USDA because he felt it was a special interest group for an industry that did not need one.

 The Economics of the Coming Spaceship Earth, 1966

 Following the publication of Rachel Carson's Silent Spring in 1962, the developing environmental movement drew attention to the relationship between economic growth and development and environmental degradation.
 Boulding in his influential 1966 essay "The Economics of the Coming Spaceship Earth" identified the need for the economic system to fit itself to the ecological system with its limited pools of resources.
+He advised to see earth´s ecosystem best represented as a stock of assets.

 Publications

 Boulding published some thirty books and more than eight hundred articles.